-Argan oil is a health product that can be used as food oil.
+Argan oil is a health product that is used as food oil.
 In Morocco they add it to salads, tagines or use it as dipping oil.

-And they have always used it for medical purposes – for treating almost all diseases.
-Today argan oil is very popular in cosmetics industry world-wide.
-They add it to hydrationg lotions and anti-wrinkle creams.
+In addition the Moroccans have always used argan oil for medical purposes – for treating almost any disease.
+And lately, argan oil has become popular in the cosmetics industry world-wide.
+They add it to skin lotions and anti-wrinkle creams.

-Argan trees are twisted and look like olive trees but unlike olive trees they are thorny, very sticky.
-And they remain low too, their maximum height is about 6 m.
-Also the fruits of argan and olive trees look a bit the same.
+Argan trees are twisted and very much look like olive trees.
+But unlike olive trees they are thorny, very sticky.
+Both trees remain low, the maximum being some 6 m.
+Even the fruits of argan and olive trees look a bit the same.

-But the goats, they don’t climb in olive trees.
-Here they are in an argan tree, feeding on leaves and fruits.
+But the Moroccan tree goats, they don’t like olive trees, only the argan tree.
+Here they are in an argan tree, feeding on leaves and nuts:

-So Moroccan goats spend their days in argan trees, eating leaves and peals of the argan fruits that they love.
+So Moroccan goats spend their days in argan trees, eating leaves and peals of the fruits they love.
 The goats get 70 % of their food from the trees.

 But the goats only eat the peals and leave the seeds that exist inside.
 They spit the seeds out on the ground and Berber women come and collect them.

-It can also happen that the goats eat the whole fruit.
-In that case they poop out the seeds – and the women collect them.
+It might also be that the goats eat the whole fruit. and then poop out the seeds – and the women collect them.

-Goats having their lunch in an argan tree
+Moroccan goats having their lunch in argan trees

-So the women pick the nuts from the ground and bring them home, to take the oil out of them which is not an easy task.
-For that purpose there are a lot of women’s coperatives in the Essaouira area and these women work in these coopereatives.
+Whatever way it is, Berber women pick the nuts from the ground and bring them home.
+They take the oil out of them which is not an easy task.
+For that purpose there are women’s cooperatives where these women work.

-We took the road to one of these women’s cooperatives to see how it works.
+We took the road to one of those women’s cooperatives to see how it all works.